Navigating U.S. Markets Without a U.S. License

 The Finalis Perspective

-- Cross-border execution – seamless trade flow between U.S. and non-U.S. teams
+• Cross-border execution: trade flow between U.S. and non-U.S. teams in one environment

-For non-U.S. broker-dealers, that means faster time-to-market, lower operational risk, and direct entry into U.S. private capital—without building a U.S. broker-dealer from scratch.
+For non-U.S. broker-dealers, that translates to faster time-to-market, lower operational risk, and direct entry into U.S. private capital.

 Join Our Network

-For dealmakers operating across borders, the real question isn’t whether to use a chaperone—it’s which platform can deliver chaperoning with speed, security, and confidence.
+For dealmakers operating across borders, the decision is which platform can deliver chaperoning with the speed, security, and compliance infrastructure U.S. regulators expect.